Sunday, February 11, 2018

 Heat tolerant greens-chard, sorrel, salad burnet

-Pole beans, shelling beans
+Pole and bush beans, shelling beans

 Fennel, dill, basil, leeks

 Summer squash (like zucchini, , crookneck)

 Vegetables for the fall garden

 Winter squash (like acorn, patty pan or pumpkin)

 Sweet potatoes (these take a very long time to mature)

 Radicchio, Escarole, Frisee and Round 2 of Greens

 Cold hardy greens-arugula, kale, spinach, lettuce, sorrel, spinach

 For each season, you will plant a month or two earlier than the season you want to harvest if growing from seed.
 Check seed packets to see how many days from planting to harvesting.
 Back up the date to plant so it is ready to begin harvesting at the right time.